tmr4/T41_SDR/README.md

 * cleaning up and making better use of the display *(within the bounds of the original software)*
 * adding new input capability *(mouse and keyboard)*
 * adding new modes *(NFM demodulation and some data modes)*
+* adding new features *(beacon monitor, CW message keyer, CAT control, remote display, USB host connection to another T41)*

-The structure of my version has changed sufficiently from the original.
-It's unlikely that any of the features I've added can be incorporated back into the original software without some work.
+The structure of my version has changed significantly from the original.
+The features I've added can't be incorporated back into the original software without some work.
 Still, these show what's possible with the 4SQRP kit hardware.
+I think I've reached the limit of the Teensy onboard memory.
+More should be possible with added PSRAM.
+I plan some experiments with that using my v12 radio, especially with those features that require a lot of memory, like FT8.
+If that proves fruitful I may apply that to my 4SQRP radio as well.

 This is a work in progress.
+I finally complete my goal of simplifying the sketch and SDT.h files.
+The sketch file is now a bit over 600 lines, including new functionality, compared to over 2900 in the original code.
+The SDT.h header file is now a bit over 100 lines compared to about 2300 in the original code.
+The new files are very readable compared to the original.

+This simplification isn't costless.
+The original code had 25 files.
+Mine now has 88, though many of those reflect added features.
+The simplification also doesn't mean that the number of global variables in the code is reduced much from my cleanup effort of a year ago.
+Like then, most of the remaining global variables just moved to the code files most associated with them, with a extern reference in its header file so it can be include where needed.
+Reducing the number of global variables further will require more work, but likely isn't practical without a major restructuring of the code.
+I probably won't attempt that.

-Some functions from the original version are broken and will likely remain so until they are of interest to me.
+Some functions from the original version may be broken.
+If so, they will likely remain so until they are of interest to me.
 Use at your own risk.

 ![4SQRP T41 Teensy Pin Usage](https://github.com/tmr4/T41_SDR/blob/dev/v0.1/images/4SQRP_Teensy_Pin_Usage.png)